-Also, In a previous career, I regularly ordered practice and test plates from Triangle Engineering because the plates came with a certificate of analysis, and were even coated with anti rust coating so we could store them for months without any issues.
+Also, In a previous career, I regularly ordered practice and test plates from them because the plates came with a certificate of analysis, and were even coated with anti rust coating so we could store them for months without any issues.

 I was an instructor on that job and our training plan for certifying welders at that job included an open root butt joint using 6010 1/8" electrodes.
 It was a skill exercise leading up to a certification test.

 The actual certification test was a 22.5 bevel plate with a backing strap and was welded out using 7018 electrodes...3g and 4g positions.

 My very first welding test didn't turn out so well.

 It was a 2" schedule 80 6g pipe test with a 6010 root and 7018 fill,

 These days that test is also called a UA-8 welding test and typically, the root pass is welded using 3/32" rod.

 At the time, I was pretty comfortable using 1/8" XX10 electrodes and that is all I had to practice with.

 ...but that 3/32" rod threw me a curve.